awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate.md

 ## Step 6: Clean up<a name="tut-db-rotate-step6"></a>

 **Important**
-If you intend to also perform the tutorial [Tutorial: Rotating a user secret with a master secret](tutorials_db-rotate-master.md), don't perform these steps until you complete the tutorial\.
+If you intend to also perform the tutorial [Tutorial: Rotate a user secret with a master secret](tutorials_db-rotate-master.md), don't perform these steps until you complete the tutorial\.

 Because databases and secrets can incur charges on your AWS bill, you should remove the database instance and the secret you created in this tutorial after you finish experimenting with the tutorial\.